 Canadians are desperate for cash right now.
 In fact, all of Canada is desperate.
 Our debt how now reached levels surpassing every other major country in the world.
-Between January and September, Canada tacked on another $15 trillion in debt, bringing our total to $272 trillion.
+Between January and September, global debt tacked on another $15 trillion, bringing the global total to $272 trillion.

 This means there could be another crash any time, and it’s looking more and more likely.
 COVID-19 continues to sweep the country, with numbers reaching all-time highs in almost every province.
 Some are thinking about lockdowns, if not already under lockdown protocol already.
 Such a backwards step could mean another crash as we saw in March, or worse.